-Version No. Approval by Approval date Issue date

-One Board May 2018 May 2018

-Two Board May 2021 May 2021
+Version No. Approval by Approval date Issue date One Board May 2018 May 2018 Two Board May 2021 May 2021 Three F&GP Committee 19 th November 2024 19 th November 2024

 Information Security Policy

 1. Introduction

 This information security policy is a key component of the Community Relations Council's overall information security management framework and should be considered alongside other documentation including, Data Protection Policy, External Device Policy, Records Management and Document Retention Policy etc.